Matthias Erzberger: Assassination

 Erzberger's birthplace in Buttenhausen is now a small museum.

 The denunciations of the conservative and national liberal press went beyond the ordinary limits of party polemics.
 The Tägliche Rundschau observed, in allusion to Erzberger's appearance, "he may be as round as a bullet, but he is not bullet-proof".
-These attacks climaxed in Erzberger's murder on 26 August 1921 in Bad Griesbach, a spa in the Black Forest (Baden), while he was out walking with his friend and Centre Party colleague Carl Diez.
+These attacks ultimately climaxed in Erzberger's murder on 26 August 1921 in Bad Griesbach, a spa in the Black Forest (Baden), while he was out walking with his friend and Centre Party colleague Carl Diez.

 The pair were accosted in broad daylight by two men armed with revolvers who "fired shots at Erzberger's head and chest.
 Erzberger leaped down the slope by the road, but three further shots hit him in his lung, stomach, and leg.
 The murderers then ran down the slope themselves and fired more shots at him.
 Diez was also hit in the chest, but was able to return, bleeding, to the hotel and relate what had happened."

 Because Erzberger signed the armistice of 1918, many on the political right regarded him as a traitor.
 Manfred von Killinger, a leading member of the Germanenorden, masterminded his killing by recruiting two members – Heinrich Tillessen and Heinrich Schulz – of the ultra-nationalist death squad Organisation Consul.
 The assassins were former Imperial German Navy officers and members of the disbanded Marinebrigade Ehrhardt.
 Erzberger's assassins were later smuggled into Hungary and were prosecuted only after World War II.
 His funeral turned into a political rally, at which one of the speakers was Joseph Wirth.
 Erzberger is buried in the Catholic cemetery of Biberach an der Riss.

 Legacy

 Erzberger was instrumental in preparing the German nation for peace and in ensuring that the Catholic Centre Party, the predecessor of today's Christian Democratic Union, retained a modicum of power in an increasingly radicalized Germany.
 His financial, federal, and rail reforms transformed Germany.
 Erzberger, with his optimism and sense of responsibility, never retreated even in the face of the most difficult tasks.

-In fact his greatest, and most tragic legacy, was the signature on the Armistice.
+His greatest, and most tragic legacy, was the signature on the Armistice.
 Despite military pressure on him to sign as soon as possible, this was pointed out for decades afterwards as evidence for the Dolchstoßlegende (stab-in-the-back myth), which portrayed the surrender as betrayal by the civilians on the home front, especially by Socialist politicians for personal gain, undermining the German Army's will to fight.
 Later the stab-in-the-back legend helped propel to power Adolf Hitler, who made it an integral part of Nazi propaganda.
 For his role, Erzberger was branded as one of the "November Criminals".

 In the 2022 film All Quiet on the Western Front, Erzberger is portrayed by Daniel Brühl.